Preventing Childhood Abductions

 Filed under Communication, Family, Parenting

-Gratitude is an attitude
+Comments Off on Gratitude is an Attitude

-Gratitude is an attitude…each and every day!
 You are a parent.
 And no matter how tough it gets, or how hard it may be to raise your kids, at the end of the day you are still a parent.
 Would you trade that for the world?
 Sometimes it takes a day like Thanksgiving to compel us to stop, give thanks for what we have and remind ourselves that gratitude is an attitude.
 This is not a day to...
+Read more ⇒

 How to Stop School Bullying